PFGimenez/PFGimenez.github.io/_pages/about.md

   - /about.html
 ---

 I am an associate professor at [CentraleSupélec](https://www.centralesupelec.fr/) (Rennes, France) in the PIRAT research team (ex-[CIDRE](https://team.inria.fr/cidre/)).
-I have various areas of interest, most notably:
-- developing and applying machine learning and data mining techniques to security problems, such as malware analysis, anomaly detection, and data generation
-- the application of formal languages theory on system and protocol security, especially on injection-based vulnerabilities
+I work mostly on intrusion detection systems (IDS), and on how to make them more reliable, more usable, and more assessable:
+- by designing new XAI tools to explain behavioral, semi-supervised IDS
+- by proposing new representations of cybersecurity data (network communications, malware dynamic analysis, etc.)
+- by devising new techniques of synthetic network traffic generation based on explainable AI and data mining

 **I am hiring!**
 - Post-doctoral position on white-box and black-box web application fuzzing based on formal grammars (part of the REV project, with LAAS-CNRS)